 The Victorian Auditor-General reports their findings to Parliament.
 For further information visit the VAGO website.

-Complaints can be made to the Commissioner for Privacy and Data Protection about possible breaches of the Information Privacy Principles by public sector organisations and local government, including by DELWP agencies.
+Complaints can be made to the Office of the Victorian Information Commissioner about possible breaches of the Information Privacy Principles by public sector organisations and local government, including by DELWP agencies.

 Prior to making a complaint to the Commissioner, the aggrieved person should attempt to resolve the matter directly with the DELWP agency.